FarronF/limerick-council-meetings/meetings/2017/04/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 14th March 2017.md

 Golden Mile, Bouchier’s Castle, Digital Atlas, Limerick Lace and a Bird Survey on the estuary,

-which was required in conjunction with any proposed development on the estuary.--- 5
+which was required in conjunction with any proposed development on the estuary.
+---
+5

 Members noted the draft plan, as circulated.